levrun/spring-security-example/README.md

-# Spring Boot simple example
+# Spring Security simple example
 The example above shows simple example of integration of Spring MVC app with Spring Security

 This is example based on https://spring.io/guides/gs/securing-web